TheWizardsCode/DevLogger/README.md

 ### Twitter

 To use Twitter you need to setup keys to allow the application to access your twitter account.
 If this is not setup yet the UI will present the fields to enter these keys.
-To get these keys you will need to register a [developer account with Twitter](https://developer.twitter.com/en/apps).
+See below for instructions on how to create these tokens.

 Once configured this section will allow you to post the short description with hashtags (see above) and up to 4 images or 1 animated gif to Twitter.
 Note animated gifs have a limit of 15Mb so keep them small.
 We'd love someone to integrate a service such as Giphy.com :-)